FraGoTe/chamilo-drupal/README.txt

 ('sso_authentication_protocol', 'http://', 'http://'),
 ('sso_authentication_protocol', 'https://', 'https://');

-- login on your Dokeos portal and configure the SSO module from the Security tab in your admin section
+- login on your Chamilo portal and configure the SSO module from the Security tab in your admin section

 - at this point, and before doing anything else, it is essential that